rankingdigitalrights/index2018/app/_companies/kakao.md

 telco: false

+rank: 6

 key_findings:
-  - Kakao had strong disclosure of policies affecting freedom of expression and led its peers in disclosing how it handles user information.
+  - Kakao ranked sixth among the 12 internet and mobile ecosystem companies evaluated, but disclosed more about policies affecting freedom of expression and privacy than many of its peers.
-  - Kakao can improve its governance and due diligence policies to ensure that its business operations at all levels maximize respect for freedom of expression and privacy.
-  - South Korean regulations such as those related to data protection, terms of service, and remedy bolstered Kakao’s performance on specific indicators.
+  - The company disclosed more than some U.S. companies, including Apple, about policies affecting freedom of expression.
+  - Kakao disclosed little about its handling of security vulnerabilities and how it addresses data breaches.

 services_evaluated:
   - item: